alco-company/mortimer-bellis/WORKLOG.md

 - background_jobs - run each */* to refresh token
 - provide better text on confirming email show action
 - add background_job when new dinero provided_service is created
+- update list of customers, products, invoices when sync_erp'ing

 ### 5/2/2025